ajour/ajour/CLI.md

 SUBCOMMANDS:
-    backup     Backup your WTF and/or AddOns folders install    Install an addon from the command line update     Update all addons from the command line then exit
+    backup     Backup your WTF and/or AddOns folders install    Install an addon from the command line update              Update all addons and WeakAuras
+    update-addons       Update all addons from the command line then exit update-weakauras    Update all WeakAuras from the command line then exit`
 ```

 ## Options